 Forgot something on the bus?

-To find out if we have your article, please call 519-944-4111.
+In response to the COVID-19 pandemic, Transit Windsor's lost and found department is temporarily closed.
+However, if you have lost a critical item (for example, wallet or purse) please call 519-944-4111.
 If your item has been found, pickup arrangements will be discussed with our customer service department.

 Do not touch any surfaces in the bus shelter while you wait for the bus.

 Maintain a 2-metre distance from others while waiting for the bus.